-Mask Length
+Mask Len

 The Mask length is 8 bits.
 The value is the number of contiguous bits left justified used as a mask which describes the address.
-It is less than or equal to Addr length 8.
-If the message is sent for a single group then the Mask length must equal Addr length 8 (i.e. 32 for IPv4 and 128 for IPv6).
+It is less than or equal to the address length in bits for the given Address Family and Encoding Type.
+If the message is sent for a single group then the Mask length must equal the address length in bits for the given Address Family and Encoding Type. (e.g. 32 for IPv4 native encoding and 128 for IPv6 native encoding).

-Group multicast Address
+Group multicast Address contains the group address.